cplab/sapicore/README.md

 A Framework for Spiking Neural Network Modeling
 -----------------------------------------------

-Sapicore is a spiking neural network (SNN) simulator built with PyTorch.
-It streamlines the design and iterative testing of neuroscience-inspired models with nontrivial dynamics.
+Sapicore is a spiking neural network (SNN) simulator built with PyTorch, designed to support neuroscience-inspired models with realistic architectures and dynamics.

-We provide programmatic and YAML-based APIs for specifying network structure and behavior, designing simulation pipelines, utilizing models for classification and clustering, and data visualization.
+We provide a simple API for:

+* Data loading and transformation.
+* Initializing and connecting network components.
+* Extending base neurons (e.g., LIF) and synapses (e.g., STDP).
+* Orchestrating experiment pipelines.
+* Selectively logging intermediate results.
+* Deploying neuromorphic networks as machine learning models.
+* Visualizing, interpreting, and analyzing output.

+Sapicore makes it easy to build and extend neuron, synapse, network, and data loader classes.
-Sapicore's incremental class hierarchy includes efficient default implementations of neuron and synapse models commonly used in neuroscience and machine learning applications.
+It includes efficient default implementations of models commonly used in computational neuroscience and neuromorphic machine learning applications.
+Users may configure networks in YAML or instantiate components directly in code.
-Users may write their own dataloaders, derivative classes, and specification files in separate repositories.

 Sapicore interfaces with industry-standard ML libraries, including [ray](https://docs.ray.io/en/latest/ray-core/walkthrough.html),